ni/systemlink-operations-handbook/handbook/network-security/network-security.md

         - Local Windows account may also be used (not shown)
         - Active Directory used the Active Directory protocol.
         - LDAP uses the `ldap` or the `ldaps` protocols.
-        - OpenID Connect uses `https` or `https`.
+        - OpenID Connect uses HTTP or HTTPS.
+Refer to your OpenID Connect Provider's documentation on steps to enable HTTPS communication.
-    - Refer to [Sign-on with LDAP](/ldap/ldap/). and [Single Sign-on with OpenID Connect](/openid-connect/openid-connect/) for details on using these identity providers.
+    - Refer to [Sign-on with LDAP](/ldap/ldap/). and [Single Sign-on with OpenID Connect](/openid-connect/openid-connect/) for details on setting up these identity providers.

 - **NI VLM**
     - NI Volume License Manager (VLM) is used to enforce SystemLink node licenses.
-    - NI VLM uses TCP and does not support TLS.
+    - NI VLM uses TCP and does not support encrypted communication.
     - Refer to [Licensing SystemLink Products](https://www.ni.com/documentation/en/systemlink/2020r4/setup/licensing-systemlink/) for details on using VLM with SystemLink.

 ## NI Web Server

-NI Web Server is based on [**Apache httpd***](https://httpd.apache.org) and includes the **NI Web Server Configuration** utility to aid users to choose a secure presets as well as a GUI for changing the Apache httpd configuration.
+NI Web Server is based on [**Apache httpd**](https://httpd.apache.org) and includes the **NI Web Server Configuration** utility to aid users in choosing secure presets as well as a GUI for changing Apache httpd configurations.

 !!! note
     NI Web Server ships with SystemLink and various other NI software products such as LabVIEW.

     Refer to the [NI Web Server manual](https://www.ni.com/documentation/en/ni-web-server/latest/manual/manual-overview/) for step by step instructions to configure your web server.
-The following provides details on the security features exposed by **NI Web Server Configuration**.

-### Using HTTPS in NI Web Server
+### HTTPS in NI Web Server

 NI Web Server supports TLS 1.2.

 **NI Web Server Configuration** supports creating self-signed certificates, certificate signing requests (CSR), and installing certificates generated by a certificate authority.
 The DNS settings for the server can affect the operability of these certificates.
 Refer to [**DNS Configuration**](#dns-configuration) for details.

+!!! warn
     Self signed certificates should be used for testing purposes only.

-!!! note "Limited capabilities when using self-signed certs"
+!!! note "Limited capabilities when using self-signed certificates"

-    When using a self-signed cert clients will not trust the cert by default.
-This can prevent certain operations from occurring.
+    When using a self-signed certificates, clients will not trust the  by default.
+This can prevent some operations from occurring.

     - Web browsers will not trust the certificate and the user must grant an exception to load the SystemLink web application.